 A GenericCityObject may have the attributes class, function, and usage are specified as gml:CodeType.
 The class attribute allows an object classification within the thematic area such as bridge, tunnel, pipe, power line, dam, or unknown.
 The function attribute describes to which thematic area the GenericCityObject belongs (e.g. site, transportation, architecture, energy supply, water supply, unknown etc.).
 The attribute usage can be used, if the object's usage differs from its function.
 Each CityObject and all thematic subclasses can have an arbitrary number of genericAttributes.
 Data types may be String, Integer, Double (floating point number), URI (Unified Resource Identifier), Date, and gml:MeasureType.
-The attribute, intAttribute etc.).
+The attribute type is defined by the selection of the particular subclass of genericAttribute (stringAttribute, intAttribute etc.).
 In addition, generic attributes can be grouped using the genericAttributeSet class which is derived from genericAttribute and thus is also realized as generic attribute.
 Its value is the set of contained generic attributes.